otaviocc/Coltrane/README.md

 | Reaction–diffusion, 1024², 1000 steps | 1647.8 | 265.2 | 1650.0 | 852.6 | 451.9 | 336.6 | **262.9** | 355.5 | 322.2 |
 | Game of Life, 2048², 300 gens | 3193.0 | 427.5 | 3171.1 | 1622.6 | 832.7 | 590.7 | **437.2** | 579.1 | 490.8 |

 At 1 VP Coltrane matches the sequential baseline (work runs inline on the calling thread).
-Scaling then depends on the workload's shape: compute-bound recursion and reductions (N-Queens, Monte Carlo, Black–Scholes) reach roughly 9x by 12 VPs and match `async`/`await`; fine-grained data-parallel work with many tiny jobs (Mandelbrot rows, the ray tracer) gains a little less, where per-task overhead — not the runtime's throughput — sets the ceiling.
-The bulk-synchronous stencils (reaction–diffusion, Game of Life) re-fan-out every step: a parked processor is signalled the moment new work is spawned rather than waiting out an idle poll, so they now track `async`/`await` closely (within ~1.3x).
-These two peak at **8 VP** rather than 12 — this M4 Pro has 8 performance + 4 efficiency cores, and because every step's barrier waits on its slowest band, spilling bands onto the slower efficiency cores at 10–12 VPs gates the step.
+Scaling from there depends on the workload's shape.

+Compute-bound recursion and reductions (N-Queens, Monte Carlo, Black–Scholes) reach roughly 9x by 12 VPs and match `async`/`await`.
+Fine-grained data-parallel work with many tiny jobs (Mandelbrot rows, the ray tracer) gains a little less, where per-task overhead, not the runtime's throughput, sets the ceiling.

+The bulk-synchronous stencils (reaction–diffusion, Game of Life) re-fan-out every step.
+A parked processor is signalled the moment new work is spawned rather than waiting out an idle poll, so they now track `async`/`await` closely (within ~1.3x).

+These two peak at **8 VP** rather than 12.
+This M4 Pro has 8 performance and 4 efficiency cores, and because every step's barrier waits on its slowest band, spilling bands onto the slower efficiency cores at 10–12 VPs gates the step.